 Let’s face it, if you need to break out a jacket then summer and even fall is over.
 Similar to people, our trucks also need some adjusting to adapt to the new season.

 Autumn is mostly cold, windy and wet… yet this does not affect our trucks much.
-What it really does is it creates a window of opportunity to have our truck ready for the REAL enemy – WINTER!
+What it really does is it creates an opportunity window to have our truck ready for the REAL enemy – WINTER!

 It might not seem so much to you at the moment, however your truck… and ultimately you will benefit tenfold from a few, solid tips – if you do them in time.
 Below are 5 tips to get your truck ready for the cold.

 Closely inspect your truck for scratches and repair where needed.
-Remember, light scratches can be fixed with a scratch remover or a quick buff…but deep scratched surfaces need to be cleaned, treated and painted back or at the very least touched up with a quality, matching paint tool.
+Remember, light scratches can be fixed with a scratch remover or a quick buff…but deep scratched surfaces need to be fixed.
+This means cleaned, treated and painted back or at the very least touched up with a quality, matching paint tool.

 Wash and Seal